wkhenon/st-ambient-weather/README.md

 - This is due to how barebones the implementation is now, but it lets us know that we're in a position to start developing the actual implementation for the SmartApp!

+## Basic Ambient Weather API Integration
+- Install the API: `npm install ambient-weather-api` (This adds the API to the list of dependencies for the .js project)
+-

 ### Project Log
 - [X] Repo Refactor: update readme, move `unsupported` to new `smartthings` folder
 - [X] Added readme to `unsupported` directory